Using Claude Cowork for Grant Writing

 How does that manifest in the product?
 You can't easily delete your data, is how.

-However, with Cowork, you can only archive your Cowork sessions or projects.
-To delete them you have to email Anthropic to ask for it to be done, which is unworkable.
+However, with Cowork, you can only archive your Cowork Projects.
+At the moment, to delete them you have to email Anthropic to ask for it to be done.
+I've never received a confirmation email back for this.

 All that being said, it's still mightily impressive.